mweel1/usa_high_level/department-of-education/index.md

 ### Licensing

-A person is a [licensed](./teacher-license-requirements/) to become a teacher, where their certificate is placed in their personal profile.
+A person is [licensed](./teacher-license-requirements/) to become a teacher, where their certificate is placed in their personal profile.

-A list of educational opportunities are provided to teachers to become licensed at the department of education which include colleges, and trade schools and will have their own set of requirements when applying to become a teacher.
+A list of educational opportunities are provided for teachers to become licensed at the department of education which include colleges, and trade schools and will have their own set of requirements when applying to become a teacher.

 ### Domain Registration

+#### Schools

-Once licensed with their certificate they will apply to register .K8-school or .HS-school with their certificate subject credentials.
+Once licensed with their certificate they will apply to register .K6-school or .HS-school with their certificate subject credentials.

-They can optionally apply for grant money if its needed from the state, which must include your enrolment.
-Your enrollment can include students from anywhere if your its on-line only.

-Grants can also be provided for marketing efforts to try to achieve enrolment.

-The domain registration will also include if its in-person or on-line and what percentage.
-We must create a requirement on how much on-line school can be done vs. in-person.
+#### Districts

+A .district domain will have all the services for the district that work with the schools, and the state.

+Districts are created at the state level where the district must have:

+- Schools that fill all subject matter required by the state
+- Enrollment for the next year
+- All teacher salaries are 30% greater than the median income.

 ## Credit Requirements